barrucadu/memo.barrucadu.co.uk/memos/irc-client-1.0.0.0.markdown

 tags: haskell, irc-client, programming, release notes
 date: 2017-09-22
 audience: General
-notice: irc-client is a Haskell library for writing, you guessed it, IRC clients.
 ---

 Version [1.0.0.0][] of my [irc-client][] library has just been pushed